Skip to content

 Our independence

 BGM is a project hosted by Advice That SRL, with no partisan, trade union, or media affiliation.
 Funding is transparent: no public subsidies, no political donations.
-The source code is published under the AGPL v3 licence.
+The source code is publicly available.
+All rights reserved.

 Acknowledged limitations